Logarithmic models and meromorphic functions in dimension two: Introduction

 {\it Given a sectorial model at $(\R^{2},0)$, is there a germ of real analytic vector field that realizes it? }

 We answer this question in a particular case.
-Within the family of non-monodromic vector fields, we consider those whose orbits accumulating to $0 \in \R^{2}$ are contained in the trace of real analytic branches and call them $\ell$-analytic (Definition \ref{def-l-analytic}).
+Within the family of non-monodromic vector fields, we consider those whose orbits accumulating at $0 \in \R^{2}$ are contained in the trace of real analytic branches and call them $\ell$-analytic (Definition \ref{def-l-analytic}).
 With them, we associate more refined sectorial models, also called $\ell$-analytic, that aggregate infinitesimal information of dicritical components, which in turn account for the existence of parabolic and elliptic sectors (Definition \ref{def-sectorial-modeled}).
 An almost immediate application of the existence of real logarithmic models gives Theorem \ref{teo-sectorial-modeled}, which asserts that any such a model is realized by a germ of $\ell$-analytic vector field, and Theorem \ref{teo-sectorial-modeled-meromorphic}, which assures that it can be actually realized by a germ of real meromorphic function.

-The authors are grateful to Felipe Cano for asking us the above question on the existence of meromorphic functions.
+These two theorems and the constructive approach in their proofs provide, as an interesting application to mathematics design, a systematic method for the construction of nice flower-type analytic (or algebraic) curves in the real plane (see Section \ref{sec-examples}).